-Setting Name Selectable Options Phone Pop-ups Displayed in Cluster - If Equipped On Off Do Not Disturb List of Settings NOTE: Bross "Do Not Disturb" to access the available set
+Setting Name Selectable Options

+Phone Pop-ups Displayed in Cluster - If Equipped On Off

+Do Not Disturb List of Settings

+NOTE:

 Press "Do Not Disturb" to access the available settings.
 The following settings are: Auto Reply (Both, Text, Call), Auto Reply Message (Custom, Default), and Custom Auto Reply Message (Create Message).